 Many same-sex spouses have multiple starting points for their marriage.
 The date of the legal marriage is generally easy to determine, but the official marriage date can be tricky to pin down.
 If substantial assets were acquired by the parties before they were legally married, this can become a significant complexity in a divorce proceeding.

-Alimony for Same-Sex Couples
+Alimony For Same-Sex Couples

 The issues surrounding asset division for same-sex couples are even more pronounced in alimony cases, where the duration of alimony payments is measured based on the length of the parties’ legal marriage.
-For same-sex and LGBT spouses who were prevented from marrying under the law, the durational limits for alimony based on the length of the legal marriage can seem deeply unfair.
+For same-sex and LGBTQIA+ spouses who were prevented from marrying under the law, the durational limits for alimony based on the length of the legal marriage can seem deeply unfair.